GO BEYONE SURVIVE--THRIVE!

 You didn't do this to yourself, it was done to you.

-At the age of 16 I tried to kill my abuser.
+At the age of 16, I tried to kill my abuser.
 When that didn't work, I tried to kill myself.
-I'm glad I didn't kill either one of us.
+I'm glad I didn't kill either of us.
 I'm grateful I got the help I needed to be able to call myself a HEALTHY SURVIVOR, because today, I'M LIVING A VERY PEACEFUL LIFE!